flyou/NiceProgressBar/README.md

 **License**

-Tinker is under the Apache2.0 license.
+NiceProgressBar is under the Apache2.0 license.
 See the [LICENSE](https://github.com/flyou/NiceProgressBar/blob/master/LICENSE) file for details.